AKAMEDIASYSTEM/KitchenWiimoteInterface/readme.txt

 This repo contains the necessary OSCulator patch, Processing sketch, and Processing library.
 To use this, of course, you'll need to have Processing and OSCulator installed.
 And you'll need a Wii remote too.

 Have fun, AKA

+ADDENDUM: It appears as thought the .oscd file is corrupted here - please find it at akamediasystem.com/code/KitchenWiimoteInterface/KitchenSettings-vlc+firefox.oscd instead.